 I hate to break it to you, but you are the leader.
 You have to blaze your own trail.

 The good news is that content marketing still works, but you have to innovate to create real traction.

 Would you rather:

 Let’s create a comprehensive Leadership Marketing plan — from establishing goals and metrics to creating a content marketing calendar that lists exactly what needs to be created every single week (and why).

 - Employ a secret weapon

-Our team can implement as much of your content writing as you choose, from blog posts and emails all the way down to Instagram captions and tweets.
+Our team can write as much of your content as you choose, from blog posts and emails all the way down to Instagram captions and tweets.
 Our specialty is going undercover as you so that your audience need never know.